 Participation.
-You may miss 3 class sessions during the quarter, including absences due to illness or family emergencies; however, you will be dropped from the class if you miss more than 3 classes.
+You may miss 3 class sessions during the quarter, including absences due to illness or family emergiencies; however, you will be dropped from the class if you miss more than 3 classes.
 If you are late by more than 20 minutes or leave early by more than 20 minutes you will be marked absent for 1/2 class.
 If you know already know that you will be absent more than 3 times during the quarter, please wait to take the class at another time!

 5% Mathematical Autobiography.
-Due Tue., April 17.
-See 2nd page of this sheet for a description.
+Due Tue., Jan.
+17. See 2nd page of this sheet for a description.

 5% Essay.
 A short paper on a subject related to the course that catches your interest.
 References will be provided by the instructor.
-Due date Tuesday, May 15.
+Due date Tuesday, Feb.
+7

-10% Portfolio and journal.
+10% Portfolio.
 You will keep a portfolio of your work and journal of your experiences in this class.
 You will sometimes be given time in class to write in the journal.
 You should have at least one journal entry per class session.
 Record your observations, feelings, and reactions to the class.

-15% Short in-class activities, quizzes, or writing assignments, (usually unannounced) usually to be given during class.
+20% Short in-class activities, quizzes, or writing assignments, (usually unannounced) usually to be given during class.
 These will often involve group work.
 You may drop your lowest score.

-15% One hour exam on Tuesday, May 1.
-Open book, open notes, no make-ups or early exams.
+15% One hour exam on Tuesday, Jan.
+31. Open book, open notes, no make-ups or early exams.

-15% Take-home exam given out on Tuesday, May 15, due Tuesday, May 29.
+15% Take-home exam given out on Tuesday, Feb.
+7, due Tuesday, Feb.
+23.